koszalix/rewrite-helper/README.md

 `domain` - dns rewrite domain
 `answer` - ip address assigned to domain
 `interval` - seconds between checks

+## Other information about configurations

+### Answers priority
+All answers all prioritized, this mean if first host from list is accessible, dns answer will be set to this host (regardless of state of other hosts), if firs host is inaccessible but second host is accessible dns answer will be set to second hosts and so on.

+#### Default ports
+When there is no port configured but protocol is set to http default port will be 80, if protocol is set to https default will be 443

 ## Default values
 To make configuration easier some config option have assigned default values.
 To use default values of specific option do not put this option to config file.